bereznii/LEMP-step-by-step-Guide/README.md

-# LEMP install on Ubuntu 18.04
+# LEMP setup on Ubuntu 18.04

 After setting up LAMP and LEMP on multiple servers, I found a set of perfectly working guides.
 Googling same things each time is irretional, so I decided to build a step-by-step guide for myself.
 Maybe it will be useful for someone.